Wildsong/docker-tomcat8/README.md

 It's just a basic tomcat8 server though so no reason you can't use it for other things!

+Note that it's running on ports 80/443 not 8080/8443!
+This is to better accomodate Web Adaptor.

 ## Build the Docker Image

  ```